20 Types of Journals to Keep

 1. The Blank Notebook Journal

-If you genuinely feel inspired to write, a blank notebook journal is perfect!
+If you genuinely feel inspired to write, a blank notebook is the perfect solution.
 It’s like a small safe space that fits in your bag and you can enter it whenever you want and share what’s on your mind.
-If you happen to have more serious aspirations with your writing (like publishing), then leave that to your computer or another book, as your blank journal should specifically serve just one purpose: journaling!
+If you happen to have more serious aspirations with your writing (like publishing), then leave that to your computer or another book, as your blank journal should specifically serve just one purpose: journaling.

 The benefits of keeping a blank notebook journal: